Civil & Environmental Engineering Undergraduate Advising

 Useful Forms for Academic Year 2014-15

 Students interested in partnering a Masters degree with their Bachelors degree can do so with one additional year of course work.
-These are sample 5 year course plans for the BS/MS in Civil or Environmental Engineering.
+These are sample 5 year course plans for the BS/MEng in Civil or Environmental Engineering.
 Students interested in the graduate programs in the CEE Department should carefully read through the information about those programs, and schedule an advising meeting with the Department Chair or their faculty advisor to discuss their options.

 Occasionally students need a modified course plan to complete the course work with fewer classes per term.
 There are many variations on how classes can fit in such a modified course plan, and students are advised to work closely with an advisor to map out a course plan.
 These are two sample plans of how students could take an average of 8 credits per term in the BSCE or BSENVE degree programs, and complete the course work in 8 years.